EMOTIONAL WELLNESS

 3. Get creative

 Even a short-term solution can come in handy sometimes.
-Mike explained that when his double vision kicks in, there are times where he just doesn’t feel confident wearing an eye patch—like when he’s coaching his son’s baseball team.
-As a work-around, Mike had the idea of covering the inside of one of his sunglasses’ lenses with tape.
+Michael explained that when his double vision kicks in, there are times where he just doesn’t feel confident wearing an eye patch—like when he’s coaching his son’s baseball team.
+As a work-around, Michael had the idea of covering the inside of one of his sunglasses’ lenses with tape.
 He now wears that pair of sunglasses if he ever feels insecure with his eye patch out in public.
 “You can make little tools to get through,” he shared.

 InArticle/05-In-Article_TipsToBuildConfidence-passions